By: Kendall Hunt Publishing with contributions from the writing team of Pathways2.0 Reading and Language Arts programs (grades 1-8)

 The possibilities for the use of faith-based reading in the classroom are nearly limitless!

-Among the primary goals of reading instruction are building children’s literacy skills and fostering a love for literature.
-In a faith-based classroom, however, teachers often have further goals for their students as well.
-As noted by Bette Bosma and Kathryn Blok, retired professors of education, these goals include “creating an awareness of how reading and reading materials can be used to strengthen personal worship, help us live in social relationships as God would have us, and assist us in doing the world’s work as God would have us.”
-In doing so, teachers encourage and promote a desire to read with a faith-based worldview lens in order process and understand the text.
+Among the many focuses of a reading instructor, one of the primary goals is building students literacy skills and love for literature.
+In a faith-based classroom, however, teachers often have further goals for their students.
+As noted by Bette Bosma and Kathryn Blok, retired Professors of Education, these goals include creating an awareness of how reading and reading materials can be used to strengthen personal worship, helping us live in social relationships as God would have us, and assisting us in doing the world’s work as God would have us.
+In doing so, teachers encourage and promote a desire to read with a faith-based worldview lens to process and understand the text.

-For such teachers, faith-based reading—that is, reading that includes both fiction and nonfiction texts with religious themes or written from a religious perspective, as well as the discussion of nonreligious texts from a faith-based perspective—is an important component of reading instruction.
+For such teachers, faith-based reading, is reading that includes both fiction and nonfiction texts with religious themes or written from a religious perspective, as well as the discussion of nonreligious texts from a faith-based perspective.
+This is an important component of reading instruction overall.

-The Pathways 2.0 (grades 1-8) curriculum features faith-based reading in the form of Anchor Texts and paired texts correlating with the theme of each unit.
-For example, the Heroes unit theme asks students to focus on the Essential Question, “What can we learn from heroes that will enable us to be heroes for God?”
+The Pathways2.0 (grades 1-8) curriculum features faith-based reading in forms of Anchor Text and Paired Text correlating with the theme of each unit.
+For example, the Heroes unit theme asks students to focus on the Essential Question, “What can we learn from heroes that will enable us to be heroes for God?”.
 Through the reading of and reflection on the texts in this unit, students explore answers to this question and develop their own personal, faith-based perspectives on what it means to be a hero.

 The benefits of faith-based reading are many, including the following: